paulsengroup/hictkpy/docs/installation.rst

   git clone https://github.com/paulsengroup/hictkpy.git

+  cd hictkpy

   # make sure to run tests for the same version/tag/commit used to build hictkpy
   git checkout v1.2.0

-  python -m venv venv

-  # On Windows use venv\Scripts\pip.exe instead
+  # if you installed hictkpy in a venv make sure to install pytest in the venv
-  venv/bin/pip install pytest
+  pip install pytest

-  venv/bin/pytest test/
+  pytest test/

 **All tests are expected to pass.
 Do not ignore test failures!**